indranildeveloper/indranildeveloper-kepler.gl/contributing/DEVELOPERS.md

 # Setup mapbox access token locally
 export MapboxAccessToken=<insert_your_token>

-# Start the kepler.gl demo app
+# Start the indranildeveloper-kepler.gl demo app
 yarn start
 ```

 An demo app will be served at `http://localhost:8080/`

-This is the demo app we hosted on [http://kepler.gl/#/demo][demo-app].
+This is the demo app we hosted on [http://indranildeveloper-kepler.gl/#/demo][demo-app].
 By default, it serves non-minified source code inside the src directory.

 #### Develop with deck.gl